When building APIs with .NET Core, one of the common questions developers face is:

 Fetch a user by ID and return a

-object.
+UserDtoobject.
 If the user doesn’t exist, handle the situation appropriately.

-Let’s look at two ways to implement this: one with a Result<T>
+Let’s look at two ways to implement this: one with a Result<T> wrapper, and one using exceptions.

-✅ Option 1: Using Result<T>
+✅ Option 1: Using Result<T> Pattern

-object, which can represent either a success or a failure with a message.
+This pattern wraps your response in a Result<T> object, which can represent either a success or a failure with a message.

-🔧 Step 1: Define the Result<T>
+🔧 Step 1: Define the Result<T> class

 public class Result<T>